Ready to learn more?

 It’s hard to believe that companies are spending a significant amount of money on events and do not have the mechanism to track the results they’re getting, isn’t it?
-However, according to a survey, 43% of marketers are not confident when it comes to their capability in measuring ROI from their offline marketing campaigns.
+However, most marketers are not confident when it comes to their capability in measuring ROI from their offline marketing campaigns.
 It would be rare to see organizations under this category, but they do exist.

-If you’re in this level of the maturity curve, there’s no need to worry.
+If you’re at this level of the maturity curve, there’s no need to worry.
 The important thing is you recognize where you are in order to work toward progress.

 Most marketers would probably fall under this category.